technicalpickles/homesick/README.markdown

     homesick help

+If you ever want to see what version of homesick you have type:

+    homesick version|-v|--version

 ## .homesick_subdir

 `homesick symlink` basically makes symlink to only first depth in `castle/home`.
 If you want to link nested files/directories, please use .homesick_subdir.